Caribou3d/CaribouDuet3Mini-Configuration-and-Macros/README.md

-# CaribouDuet-Config-and-Macros
+# CaribouDuet3Mini+-Lan-Configuration-and-Macros

-This repository contains the source code and the development versions of the configuration and macros running on the Original CaribouDuet line of printers.
+This repository contains the source code and the development versions of the configuration and macros running on the Original Caribou line of printers with Duet3Mini+ board.

 # Naming convention